 This Web site is meant to assist members in pursuing these objectives and to promote greater communication amongst the Society’s members.

-The 52nd General Meeting of the Society will take place in Dhaka, Bangladesh the week of September 5th, 2016.
+The 52nd General Meeting of the Society will take place in London, United Kingdom the week of December 12th, 2016.

 The meeting agenda and documentation will be posted under the Meetings section of this web site.

 The Society was founded in 1932 by Owen Clough, a former Clerk of the Senate of South Africa.
 In 1903 Clough had accompanied the South African representative to the Delhi Durbar and when Sir Howard D’Egville founded the Empire (now Commonwealth) Parliamentary Association (CPA), Clough became the South African branch secretary which gave him the opportunity to visit Australia and Canada.
 As a result, on his retirement from the Clerkship of the Senate, Clough determined to do for the officers of Parliaments what D’Egville had already done for their Members.